contractAnalysis/smartExecutor/docs/source/security-analysis.rst

 Security Analysis
 =================

-Run :code:`myth analyze` with one of the input options described below will run the analysis modules in the `/analysis/modules <https://github.com/ConsenSys/mythril/tree/master/mythril/analysis/modules>`_ directory.
+Run :code:`semyth analyze` with one of the input options described below will run the analysis modules in the `/analysis/modules <https://github.com/contractAnalysis/smartExecutor/tree/master/mythril/analysis/modules>`_ directory.
+(Note that this page is adapted from the `Security Analysis page of Mythril <https://mythril-classic.readthedocs.io/en/master/security-analysis.html>`_.)

 ***********************
 Analyzing Solidity Code